GNOME

 Sound input/output device selector

-Reason: Probably not needed anymore as of Gnome 43 (Discuss in Talk:GNOME)
+Reason: Probably not needed anymore.
+Packages compatible up to Gnome 43 only.
+(Discuss in Talk:GNOME)

 By default, if you want to change your sound input or output device or change your microphone's volume, you need to open GNOME Control Center and configure these settings from there.
 To integrate a device selector and a microphone volume slider, install gnome-shell-extension-sound-output-device-chooserAUR or gnome-shell-extension-sound-output-device-chooser-gitAUR.
 Further configuration can be done after installation.